devpunks/snuggsi/README.md

 <hr>

-We now know enough to be dangerous and make your own Custom Element tag :
+We now know enough to be dangerous and make your own Custom Element tag:

 ```html
 <hello-world></hello-world>